LAPCAT: Results

 Among the several vehicles studied, only two novel concepts were retained for LAPCAT II: a Mach five vehicle and a Mach eight vehicle.

 Mach five vehicle

-One possible supersonic transport aircraft being researched as part of this project is the A2 by Reaction Engines Limited.
-The researchers are looking at an aircraft capable of flying from Brussels (Belgium) to Sydney (Australia) in 2–4 hours, significantly reducing journey times across the globe.
+One possible supersonic transport aircraft being researched as part of this project was the A2 by Reaction Engines Limited.
+The researchers studied at an aircraft capable of flying from Brussels (Belgium) to Sydney (Australia) in 2–4 hours, significantly reducing journey times across the globe.

-To attain and maintain such high speeds, Reaction Engines Limited would need to develop its newly designed concept engine called the Scimitar, which exploits the thermodynamic properties of liquid hydrogen.
-The engine is theoretically capable of powering the A2 to a sustained Mach 5 throughout flight with an effective exhaust velocity of 40,900 m/s or specific impulse of 4170 s, SFC 4170 isp.
+To attain and maintain such high speeds, Reaction Engines Limited would need to develop its newly designed concept engine called the Scimitar, which would exploit the thermodynamic properties of liquid hydrogen.
+The engine would be theoretically capable of powering the A2 to a sustained Mach 5 throughout flight with an effective exhaust velocity of 40,900 m/s or specific impulse of 4170 s, SFC 4170 isp.

 "Results so far show the Mach 5 vehicle from Reaction Engines can avoid later technology pitfalls and could travel from Brussels to Sydney," says ESA's LAPCAT project coordinator Johan Steelant.
+The developers said in 2009 that it would be able to fly from Europe to Australia in under five hours, compared to around a complete day of travel with normal aircraft.
+The cost of a ticket was aspirationally roughly business class level.

+The A2 design did not have windows.
+The heat generated by the hypersonic airflow over the body puts constraints on window design which would make them too heavy.
+One solution Reaction Engines proposed was to install flat panel displays, showing images of the scene outside.